-The younger iteration of Liu tries to avoid the seemingly unavoidable fact that he was not only killed by his mentor but that his soul would be corrupted and he’d become ruler of the Netherrealm alongside his best friend (Lao) and would-be sweetheart (Kitana).
+The younger iteration of Liu tries to ignore the unavoidable fact that he was not only killed by his mentor, corrupted, and became ruler of the Netherrealm alongside his best friend (Lao) and sweetheart (Kitana).
 Every time someone tries to address it, Liu Kang actively dismisses the conversation, choosing to focus on the crisis at hand.
 He doesn’t want to think about it, doesn’t want it to be true.

-He doesn’t reckon with the potential truth until Raiden appears to go off the deep end and attacks Past Scorpion with Shinnok’s amulet (the reason Dark Raiden persisted into the future).
+He doesn’t reckon with the potential truth until Raiden attacks Past Scorpion with Shinnok’s amulet (the reason Dark Raiden persisted into the future).
 He finds himself forced to defend an enemy (if only to confirm that his reasons for defecting from Kronika are true).

 One of the best things about Liu in MK11 is the effort that goes into realizing him as a character.
 So much about his character is withheld until the second and third arcade games, the latter of which tells you about his relationship with the Shaolin Monks, and Lao.
 Before, his MK1 bio prioritized his role (“Shaolin Monk enters the tournament to save Earthrealm”) in the story versus what connected him to it.
 How much you could infer from the MK1-through-MK4’s textual declarations of Liu determined who he was as a character told in a blurb.